-Togo has a legal corpus and an institutional arsenal to consider the environmental aspects of the activities of this PforR based the legal framework and the institutional arrangements of the current national system.
+Togo has a legal corpus and an institutional arsenal to consider the environmental aspects of the activities of this PforR in order to describe the legal framework and the institutional arrangements of the current national system.
 At the institutional level: existence of a supervisory ministry (political will) that manages environmental issues, existence of an operational agency ANGE (provision of resources), existence of a procedure for managing undue impacts by projects.
-On the legal front: existence of a legal and regulatory framework.
+On the legal front: existence of a legal and regulatory framework

-The system's shortcomings include ANGE has very few resources and is not represented at the local level; there is incomplete implementation of overall management of environmental and social safeguards; ANID does not have an environmental and social safeguard team; there may be a failure to promote the legal texts governing protected areas at the local level; failure to apply the regulatory requirements of the labor code and to identify vulnerable persons.
+The system's shortcomings include ANGE has very few resources and is not represented at the local level; incomplete implementation of overall management of environmental and social safeguards; ANID does not have an environmental and social safeguard team; failure to promote the texts governing protected areas at the local level; failure to apply the regulatory requirements of the labor code and to identify vulnerable persons.